RELIANCE-EOSC/rohub-portal-documentation/docs/Working-with-ROHub/Resources.md

 <div align="center"> Figure 1: Creating new folder in ROHub </div>

 ### Create new resource from internal source
-On clicking the second of the three icons a window pops up to “Create new resource”.
-The user can upload a file from his local device.
+On clicking the second of the three icons a window pops up to “Create new resource” or alternatively by dragging and dropping a resource from the user's computer.
+The user can upload a file from his local device form this window.
 The various fields of this window are as follows:
-* Local file: The user can choose a file from the local system on clicking “Choose file”.
-Once the file is chosen the name of the file will be displayed in this field.
+* Local file: Once the file is chosen the name of the file will be displayed in this field.
 * Title: In the field under title the user has to provide a title for the resource that's being uploaded.
 * Description: In the field under description the user can optionally provide a short description for the resource that's being uploaded.
 * Resource type: The user must provide the resource type from the list of types appearing on clicking the box under the resource type field.
 Some examples are e.g. Bibliographic  resource, Command Line Tool etc.